krcourville/krcourville.github.io/_posts/2021-08-11-portfolio.markdown

 - Applied best practices to ensure ES cluster was fault-tolerant across availability zones.
 - Migrated job search index from dice.com legacy services to a multi-tenant solution, shared with efinancialcareers.com.
 - Created a new job ingestion pipeline using event-driven practices.
+- Created tooling to assist in debugging search result relevance using visualization, http://splainer.io, and equivalence classes.

 ### MilesAhead